SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         associativity <#associativity#>
     }

+An :newTerm:`infix operator` is a binary operator that is written between its two operands, such as the familiar addition operator (``+``) is in the expression ``1 + 2``.

+Infix operators can optionally specify a precedence, associativity, or both.

+The :newTerm:`precedence` of an operator specifies how tightly an operator binds to its operands in the absence of grouping parentheses.
+The precedence of an operator is specified by writing the contextual keyword ``precedence`` followed by the *precedence level*.
+The *precedence level* can be any whole number (decimal integer) from 0 to 255;
+unlike decimal integer literals, it can't contain any underscore characters.
+Although the precedence level is a specific number, it is significant only relative to another operator.
+That is, when two operators compete with each other for their operands, such as in the expression ``2 + 3 * 5``, the operator with the higher precedence level binds more tightly to its operands.

+The :newTerm:`associativity` of an operator specifies how a sequence of operators with the same precedence level are grouped together in the absence of grouping parentheses.
+The associativity of an operator is specified by writing the contextual keyword ``associativity`` followed by the *associativity*.
+The *associativity* is specified using one of contextual keywords ``left``, ``right``, or ``none``.
+Operators that are left-associative group left-to-right.
+For example, the subtraction operator (``-``) is left-associative, and therefore the expression ``4 - 5 + 6`` is grouped as ``(4 - 5) - 6`` and evaluates to ``-7``.
+Operators that are right-associative group right-to-left, and operators that are specified with an associativity of ``none`` don't associate at all.
+Nonassociative operators of the same precedence level can't appear adjacent to each to other.
+For example, ``1 < 2 < 3`` is not a valid expression.

+Infix operators that are declared without specifying a precedence or associativity are initialized with a precedence level of 100 and an associativity of ``none``.

+The second form is used to declare a new prefix operator and has the following form:

 .. syntax-outline::

     operator prefix <#operator name#> {}

+A :newTerm:`prefix operator` is a unary operator that is written immediately before its operand, such as the prefix increment operator (``++``) is in the expression ``++i``.

+Prefix operators declarations don't specify a precedence level.
+Prefix operators are nonassociative.

+..
+TR: Do all prefix operators default to the same precedence level?
+If so, what is it?

+The third form is used to declare a new postfix operator and has the following form:

 .. syntax-outline::

     operator postfix <#operator name#> {}

+A :newTerm:`postfix operator` is a unary operator that is written immediately after its operand, such as the postfix increment operator (``++``) is in the expression ``i++``.

+As with prefix operators, postfix operator declarations don't specify a precedence level.
+Postfix operators are nonassociative.

+..
+TR: Do all postfix operators default to the same precedence level?
+If so, what is it?

 ..
 TR: What do the current precedence levels (0—255) mean?
     How you we discuss them in the prose.